raohy/601/twitter_api/README.md

 This is the prediction of the validation set, a total of 13 pictures.
 It can be found that the accuracy rate and recall rate are both maintained at about 60%, which can  recognized most of the emotions but are still not accurate enough.
 The main reason is that the training samples are not large enough to form a stable model which suggest us that big dataset is indispensable.

 ![](/images/matrix.png)
+The above figure reflects the specific prediction situation of the verification set.
+It can be found that for neutral and positive emotional information, the prediction accuracy rate given by the model is relatively high, while the negative one is not satisfactory.
+It may be related to the small sample size of negative samples.
+But overall the result is quite satisfactory.